SalahEddineBC/divercity-fullstack/readme.md

 It would be a plus if you :

 - Set up a monitoring solution with different metrics.
-- An alarm service that sends an email whenver the status of the services are critical
+- Set up an alarm service that sends an email whenver the status of the services are critical.

 ## Deliverables